Reference Data in Finance: Essential Foundation for Financial Operations

 Maintain high quality reference data require a systematic approach:

-regularly analyze reference data to identify quality issues -
+- Data profiling regularly analyze reference data to identify quality issues

-establish kKPIsto measure completeness, accuracy, and timeliness -
+- Quality metrics establish kKPIsto measure completeness, accuracy, and timeliness

 Vendor data management